 In order to be considered for our graduate program, the following steps need to be completed (including receipt of transcripts and test scores) by January 15th:

-- Arrange for all relevant official transcripts to be sent directly to the Office of Graduate Studies by your college or university (student copies are not acceptable).
+- Arrange for all relevant official transcripts to be sent directly to the Graduate School by your college or university (student copies are not acceptable).

-- Arrange with Educational Testing Services for your GRE scores to be sent directly to the Office of Graduate Studies (MU's school code is 6875; philosophy’s department code is 2801).
+- For applicants submitting GRE scores (this is not required), arrange with Educational Testing Services for your GRE scores to be sent directly to the Graduate School (MU's school code is 6875; philosophy’s department code is 2801).
 Only electronic scores are acceptable.

-- International students also should arrange for their TOEFL scores to be sent directly to the Office of Graduate Studies (MU's school code is 6875; philosophy’s department code is 2801).
+- International students also should arrange for their TOEFL scores to be sent directly to the Graduate School (MU's school code is 6875; philosophy’s department code is 2801).
 The minimum required scores are 100 (internet) total with a speaking score of at least 23 (internet).
-(For more information about scores, see the Office of Graduate Studies' TOEFL policy.)
+(For more information about scores, see the Graduate School's TOEFL policy.)

-- Complete the basic information in online Graduate Studies application.
+- Complete the basic information in online Graduate School application.

 Fall deadline: January 15